1313e/CMasher/joss_paper/paper.md

 The main issue usually is that humans do not perceive every color equally (e.g., small variations in the color green are not perceived as green is a common natural color, while small variations in the colors red and blue are perceived).
 Here, we use the *jet* colormap to illustrate this issue:

-![Output of the ``viscm`` [@viscm] package showing the statistics and performance of the *jet* colormap.
-The various different plots show how the colormap changes in perceived color and lightness, as well as how well the colormap converts to different types of color-vision deficiency and grey-scale.
+![Output of the ``viscm`` package [@viscm] showing the statistics and performance of the *jet* colormap.
+The various different plots show how the colormap changes in perceived saturation and lightness, as well as how well the colormap converts to different types of color-vision deficiency and grey-scale.
 In case of a perceptually uniform sequential colormap, the two derivative plots should show a straight horizontal line; the colorspace diagram should be smooth; and the lines in the bottom-right corner plots should be visible up to the same depth across the entire colormap.](https://raw.githubusercontent.com/1313e/CMasher/master/docs/source/user/images/jet_viscm.png)

 In Fig. 1, one can view the performance output of the *jet* colormap, made with the ``viscm`` package [@viscm].
 For perceptually uniform sequential colormaps, the two derivative plots in the top-left should show a straight horizontal line, indicating that the colormap changes uniformly in both perceived saturation and lightness.